Michael Lunney, President WCAF

 Lady Morrison, Patron

-Rosalind Morrison’s family has lived at Madresfield Court, Worcestershire for around 1,000 years.
-Over the centuries they have contributed to the cultural life of Worcestershire.
-Rosalind Morrison continues the tradition by her charitable work and her involvement in a variety of local organisations.
-She is a former High Sheriff and is Deputy Lieutenant of Worcestershire.
+Rosalind was a generous, kind and interested Patron and she will be sadly missed by the Festival.
+Her family has lived at Madresfield Court, Worcestershire for around 1,000 years.
+Over the centuries they have contributed to the cultural life of Worcestershire and to a variety of local organisations through their charitable work.
+She was a former High Sheriff and Deputy Lieutenant of Worcestershire.